eduardordm/sisop/README.md

 I've created this to help my students.
 That's why I won't accept pull requests, all de code is commented in portuguese.

+If you are interested in building a full-featured operating system I would recommend using GRUB.

 OS Implementation is not for the faint of heart.
 Good luck folks.

 This is how you can compile/run, first clone the repository, then: